dslanec/ews-bin-deploy/README.md

 1. [Ensure the OC command is installed on your machine](https://docs.openshift.com/enterprise/3.1/cli_reference/get_started_cli.html)
 2. Clone this repository with ```git clone https://github.com/dslanec/ews-bin-deploy.git```
 3. In the assemble script on line 86 replace "LICENSE_KEY" with your New Relic License Key
+4. On line 87 replace APPLICATION_NAME with the name the application should report to New Relic with
-4. Add the .sti directory to the root of a new git repository and perform a commit
+5. Add the .sti directory to the root of a new git repository and perform a commit
-5. run ``` oc new-app jboss-webserver30-tomcat8-openshift~https://github.com/<USERNAME>/<REPOSITORY>.git --name=petstore ``` to deploy the application (replace USERNAME and REPOSITORY with your relevant details).
+6. run ``` oc new-app jboss-webserver30-tomcat8-openshift~https://github.com/<USERNAME>/<REPOSITORY>.git --name=petstore ``` to deploy the application (replace USERNAME and REPOSITORY with your relevant details).